 Data Comparison Tests

-This section covers data comparison tests, notably: data-diff tests, data comparison checks, and data reconciliation tests.
+This section covers data comparison tests, notably: data-diff tests, table comparison tests, and data reconciliation tests.
 Data diff tests compare all values across two datasets.
-Data comparison is more widely supported and most often is limited to checking that the number of rows or primary keys is the same between two datasets.
+Table comparison tests is more widely supported and most often is limited to checking that the number of rows or primary keys is the same between two tables.
 Data reconciliation tests are used to validate data migration or data replication jobs.

 Soda supports three types of reconciliation checks: metric reconciliation checks, record reconciliation checks, and schema reconciliation checks.
 Ataccama’s data reconciliation feature provides high-level checks of data consistency across multiple sources, mostly used for validating data migrations.